Staycations to vacations: All eyes on summer bookings at IHG's Holiday Inn

-BusinessStaycations to vacations: All eyes on summer bookings at IHG's Holiday Inn

-Holiday Inn-owner IHG's (IHG.L) first-quarter results on Friday and an update on its summer bookings are expected to shed more light on whether the global vaccination drive to combat COVID-19 is providing a shot in the arm for the hotel industry.
+(Reuters) - Holiday Inn-owner IHG’s first-quarter results on Friday and an update on its summer bookings are expected to shed more light on whether the global vaccination drive to combat COVID-19 is providing a shot in the arm for the hotel industry.

 The company, among the world’s largest hotel chains, has leaned on staycations to drive revenue during the pandemic, tapping into the needs of pandemic-weary people looking to break the monotony.